These small breeds of rabbits are often chosen for pet rabbits for small or young

 Netherland Dwarfs, along with Britannia Petites, are the smallest of rabbits.

-But while ‘Brits’ are racy and arched, everything about a Netherland Dwarf is round and compact - a big round head on a round body, with petite little ears standing perkily.
+But while ‘Brits’ are racy and arched, everything about a Netherland Dwarf is round and compact - a big round head on a round body, with petite little ears standing at alert.
 They come in nearly every color imaginable, and are very popular as pet rabbits.
 Netherland Dwarfs have influenced many small rabbit breeds with its contribution of color genes and the dwarf gene.

-for the genetics behind the dwarf gene and lethal "peanuts.")
+(See Dwarf Rabbits for the genetics behind the dwarf gene and lethal "peanuts.")

 Polish rabbits are only slightly heavier than Netherland Dwarfs.
-Their ears are a bit longer, however remaining in proportion to their bodies.
+Their ears are a bit longer however, remaining in proportion to their bodies.

 Polish rabbits are a genuine 'miniature' breed.
 They were said to have originated from the "common white English ‘hutch’ rabbit," which had a weight range of 3 - 10 pounds.
 The weight of the Polish breed was selectively bred down to a maximum of 3 1/2 pounds.